Client Configuration

 This page covers the technical configuration patterns for connecting Fluent to supported AI clients.

-If you want the plain-language explanation first, start here:
+For the plain-language explanation first, start here:

 Scaffold Generator